Quix0r/AbandonedRuins-base/README.md

 Check out the links above, the [ruin set](docs/ruin_sets.md) documentation and [The Ruins Mod - Krastorio2](https://github.com/Bilka2/AbandonedRuins-Krastorio2) as an example mod.

 The remote interfaces that this mod provides are described with comments at the end of [control.lua](control.lua#L138).

+This mod also serves as an example for how to make a custom ruin set for "The Ruins Mod Updated".
+The documentation for ruin sets can be found within The Ruins Mod: https://github.com/Quix0r/AbandonedRuins-base/blob/master/docs/ruin_sets.md